dfmorrison/pyactup/salience-example.md

 wrong to me, as I would expect the salience of the edge lengths to the volume, how important an attribute is to the end result, not to depend upon the units used.

+It’s also no clear what the sign of the salience means.
+As I believe Christian suggested, it might be better to take the absolute value of the computed salience?

-I wonder if perhaps the salience defined in ACT-R-saliency-computations-v6.pdf should not be used in its raw form, but rather scaled in some manner, perhaps such that the sum of all the attributes’ saliences sum to unity or something similar (pun not initially intended)?
+I wonder if perhaps the salience defined in ACT-R-saliency-computations-v6.pdf should not be used in its raw form, but rather scaled in some manner, perhaps such that the sum of the absolute values of all the attributes’ saliences sum to unity or something similar (pun not initially intended)?

 #### Nature of the approximation